RokLenarcic/memento/README.md

 ## if-cached

-memento.core/if-cache is like an if-let, but the "true" branch executes if the function call is cached, otherwise else branch is executed.
-The binding is expected to be a cached function call, otherwise an error is thrown.
+memento.core/if-cache is like an if-let, but the "then" branch executes if the function call is cached, otherwise else branch is executed.
+The binding is expected to be a cached function call form, otherwise an error is thrown.

 Example: